top of page

 Inclusion is not 'just a disability issue'.
 It is about encouraging everyone to learn to live together, to respect diversity, and to build community as we learn to share our attributes.
 Many people are fearful about ‘different’ simply because they are not familiar with it.
 We can all support inclusion by embracing diversity, advocating for accessibility, and promoting awareness for Angelman syndrome in our own local communities.

-Communication Barriers
+Removing Communication Barriers

 People with Angelman syndrome are non-speakers, and without words it is not possible to communicate effectively, develop meaningful relationships, access a full education, express opinions, or participate fully in society.
 Because of their lack of words, the greatest barrier they face is that of being excluded, ignored and forgotten.

 In order to make inclusion work for them, individuals with AS first need to be given the opportunity to express themselves.

-In the 21st century it is ideal that very soon after diagnoses, families should be introduced to Augmentative and Alternative Communication (AAC) and supported by a Speech Language therapist.
+With technology so prevalent, it is ideal that very soon after diagnoses, families should be introduced to Augmentative and Alternative Communication (AAC) and supported by a Speech Language therapist.
 Read more on Communication here.

 Inclusion in the NZ Education System